 Offline metrics are the metrics Amazon Personalize generates when you train a solution version.
-You can use offline metrics to evaluate the performance of the model before you create a campaign and provide recommendations.
-Offline metrics allow you to view the effects of modifying a solution's hyperparameters or compare results from models trained with the same data.
-For the rest of this section, the term metrics refers to offline metrics.
+With offline metrics, you can evaluate the performance of the model.
+You can view the effects of modifying a solution's hyperparameters, and you can compare results from models trained with different recipes on the same data in the same dataset group.